ORIGYN-SA/origyn_nft/docs/nft-current-api.md

     }, OrigynError>
 ```

-returns chunk of bytes for a resource. #eof will be returned for the last chunk
+Returns a chunk of bytes for a resource. #eof will be returned for the last chunk.

 * alternative mappings
     * DIP721 doesn't seem to currently support pulling chunks